swiftlang/swift-evolution/proposals/NNNN-allow-let-property-wrapper.md

   @Wrapper let value: Int // error: property wrapper can only be applied to a ‘var’ }
 ```

-Permitting wrapped properties to mimic the rules for other type instances that can be written with either a `var` or a `let` will simplify the Swift language.
-Additionally, `let` wrapped properties would expand property wrapper usage to allow `nonisolated` wrapped properties and simplify property wrappers usage where the backing type is a reference type.
+Removing this limitation would allow `nonisolated` wrapped properties (which must be declared with `let`) and simplify property wrapper usage where the backing type is a reference type.

 ## Proposed solution

-We propose to allow the application of property wrappers to let declared properties, which will permit the wrapper type to be initialized only once without affecting the implementation of the backing storage.
+We propose to allow the application of property wrappers to `let` declared properties, which will permit the wrapper type to be initialized only once without affecting the implementation of the backing storage.

-For example, the following is the implementation for a `@BoilingPoint` property wrapper:
+For example, consider the following implementation for a `@BoilingPoint` property wrapper:

 ```swift
 @propertyWrapper
 struct BoilingPoint<T> {